Nexmo/station/_tutorials/client-sdk/create-webhook-server-app-to-phone.md

 Nexmo will make a request to your `answer_url` when an inbound call is received.
 You need to create a webhook server that is capable of receiving this request and returning an NCCO containing a `connect` action that will forward the call to the PSTN phone number.
 You do this by extracting the destination number from the `to` query parameter and returning it in your response.

-Add the code for the server to the file `server.js`, making sure to change the values in `allowed_numbers` to the phone numbers that you want to allow:
+Create a file named `server.js` and add the code for the server to the file, making sure to change the values in `allowed_numbers` to the phone numbers that you want to allow:

 ``` javascript
 'use strict';